rdkit/knime-rdkit/org.rdkit.knime.nodes/lib/README.md

 ### 3. Update the libraries based on your latest pom.xml changes ###

-Run the `UPDATE DEPENDENCIES TO LATEST VERSIONS.launch` file, which will run Maven as `mvn -U generate-resources` and will perform the following steps for you:
+Run the `UPDATE LIBRARIES.launch` file, which will run Maven as `mvn -U generate-resources` and will perform the following steps for you:

 * Deleting all JAR files in the configured lib folder that contains the `pom.xml` file